1jour1vin

 About the wine:

-An intense, opaque color; the nose is rich with notes of blueberries and other dark fruits, along with a more pronounced woody touch.
-The oak presence remains well-balanced.
-This is a full-bodied, smooth wine with a velvety, lush texture.
+An intense, opaque color; the nose is rich with blueberries and other dark fruits, along with a more pronounced woody note.
+The woodiness remains well-balanced.
+This is a full-bodied, smooth wine with a velvety, luscious texture.
 The fruit is juicy, and the body is concentrated yet refined; it is a wine with a beautifully refined texture.

 About the estate: